Northern Lights in Iceland - When & Where To See the Aurora

 The best time to see the northern lights in Iceland is between September and April.
 While you can occasionally see them towards the end of August, the lingering sunlight makes them very faint.

-You also need to check the aurora forecast in Iceland.
-They’re on a scale of one to nine, and anything above three is worth setting out for, as a two is usually visible.
-It also describes the cloud cover around the country, so you can know where the skies are clear.
+You also need to check the Icelandic aurora forecast.
+They’re measured on a scale of one to nine, and anything above three is worth setting out for, but a two is usually visible.
+It also describes the cloud cover around the country so you can know where the skies are clear.

 How To See the Northern Lights in Iceland